Updated 20/12/24

 - Breed: Some breeds, especially lap dogs, are famous for their love of cuddling.
 However, plenty of large breeds also love dog cuddles, even if they don't quite fit on your lap!

 - Mood and environment: A dog’s mood, health, or even the temperature of the room can affect their interest in cuddling.
-A cuddle might be the last thing on their mind if they’re feeling warm or need some space.
+A cuddle might be the last thing on their mind if they’re feeling too warm or need some space.

 Why do dogs like to cuddle?